 So where did I get this training?
-I went to two great schools right here in the Los Angeles area: I hold a MA in Psychology, Marriage and Family Therapy from one of the most highly regarded psychology graduate schools in the state, Phillips Graduate Institute/University (PGI), where I studied Family Systems Therapy, Cognitive Behavioral Therapy (CBT), and Humanistic Therapy.
-At PGI, I focused on Solution-Focused and Narrative therapies in my concentration.
-These postmodern therapies integrate well with the Family Systems approach, and I draw from them frequently.
-In addition, I hold a Bachelor's degree Psychology California Lutheran University (CLU), where I focused on biological psychology, social learning, identity development, and gender studies.
-My Capstone at CLU was Positive Psychology.
+I went to two great schools right here in the Los Angeles area: I hold a MA in Psychology, Marriage and Family Therapy from one of the most highly regarded psychology graduate schools in the state, Phillips Graduate Institute (PGI), where I studied Family Systems Therapy, Cognitive Behavioral Therapy (CBT), and Humanistic Therapy.
+At PGI, I focused on Solution-Focused and Narrative therapies in my postmodern concentration.
+These integrate well with the Family Systems approach, and I draw from them frequently.
+In addition, I hold a Bachelor's degree in Psychology California Lutheran University (CLU), where I focused on biological psychology, social learning, identity development, and gender studies.
+My capstone at CLU was Positive Psychology.

 Much of my research and training has focused on resilience, specifically, overcoming adversity and dealing with challenging life events.
 Examples include: relationship and family issues, transition and recovery following the end of a relationship or marriage, loss, relocation, abuse, or other adverse circumstance, and addressing the myriad of issues which affect one's self-esteem, self-image, and self-confidence.
 I also treat mood, anxiety, and other disorders.
 I have tremendous faith in the human ability to be resilient and take control of your life, and I can help you do so--this is the core of my work.
-The subject of my master's thesis is Resilience in Adolescents Following Parental Divorce.
+The subject of my master's thesis in graduate school was Resilience in Adolescents Following Parental Divorce.
 My take on the glass half full/empty thing is that the glass is refillable.

 I truly love what I do.
 I believe I have the greatest job in the world--I get to help people improve their lives and create their own happiness.
 I cannot imagine doing any other kind of work, and I am completely dedicated to being as helpful as possible in this role.
 The well-being of the people I work with, and that of humanity at large, is very important to me—and that includes you.